 ASB’s climate change strategy includes a commitment to support the transition to a low emissions economy.
 This means we support our customers’ efforts to reduce their climate impact and offer lower carbon products that give customers choice.
 Some examples of these are:

 ASB provides support to community and charity projects that are helping make New Zealand a better place.
 Find out more about our work with the community here.

-In order to be a good corporate citizen, we need to encourage our suppliers to do the same.
 As a Living Wage NZ Accredited employer, ASB requires suppliers to ensure all contractors and subcontractors that provide services at ASB sites (such as security and cleaning) are paid at least the living wage (higher than minimum wage).